NidinaKoirala/surunga-medicine/public/blog/post/healthy-living.md

 Remember, small changes can make a big difference in heart health.
 Start with one or two of these tips and gradually incorporate more as they become part of your routine.

-For personalized advice, schedule an appointment with one of our cardiology specialists at MedConnect.
+For personalized advice, schedule an appointment with one of our cardiology specialists at Surunga Medicine & Clinic.
 */